Write a script.

 A storyboard shouldn't be set in stone but is a working document that you can adjust as you create your project.
 It provides guidance and a solid plan, and will take away a lot of the uncertainty in your project.
 It's also useful to start gathering your materials (pictures, audio, video) while creating a storyboard so you don't have to scramble to find them all later.

-Storyboard template [Word doc] (originally created by University of South Carolina Upstate)
+Storyboard template [Google doc] (originally created by University of South Carolina Upstate)

 Or create your own--as long as it works for you